nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< /tab >}}

 {{< tab "Mobile" >}}

+{{< notice note >}}
+If you did not have all your keys available for the initial setup, you can continue from another device to continue the setup process.
+It is assumed that you have started to create a wallet.
+If you still have a pending configuration notification in your chat screen you can continue on your laptop here.
+If you do not, you should refer to the desktop tab to start a configuration.
+{{< /notice >}}

 1. Open your Nunchuk mobile app and navigate to the chat screen.
 You should see your wallet config notification here waiting for the last key!<br/><br/>